matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Inputs:
  - Event ID
- - Pagination token
+ - Chunk token
  - limit
 Output:
  - A chunk of child events
- - A new pagination token for earlier child events.
+ - A new chunk token for earlier child events.

 Capabilities API ``[ONGOING]``
 ------------------------------